 The current average completion times for new title applications are:

 These are average completion times and your application may take longer or be completed sooner.

-We have completed 526,807 new title applications in the last 12 months.
+We completed 533,928 register create applications in the last 12 months.

 If you need more information about the progress of a pending application and are signed up to our Business e-services, use our Application progress service.